pepopo978/SuperwowInstallation/README.md

 ### 8. In game open up a macro and if you have 512 allowed characters Superwow is working
 <hr>

 ### 9. (Optional) If you were using vanillatweaks for sounds while the game is in the background, run `/run SetCVar("BackgroundSound", "1")` to reenable that.
+Can also do `/run SetCVar("UncapSounds", "1");SetCVar("SoundMaxHardwareChannels", "64");SetCVar("SoundSoftwareChannels", "64");` to enable the game to play more simultaneous sounds.